Les Alberthal – Short Biography

 Key success traits: A strong desire for innovation, a champion of education, values hard work

-Alberthal takes part in a host of charitable activities.
+Alberthal took part in a host of charitable activities.
 He spearheaded the involvement of EDS in the JASON Foundation for Education.
-In addition, he serves as a trustee of the Southern Methodist University.
+In addition, he served as a trustee of the Southern Methodist University.
 This business leader is especially proud of the annual Global Volunteer Day at his firm.